Got Questions?

 Like any solid surface, high impact blows can harm granite.
 Because of its crystalline structure, it can chip if subjected to sharp hard objects.
 Unsealed, granite can absorb stains such as oil, which can ultimately cause dark spots or discoloration.
 Heat from pots and pans or burning liquids will not affect granite under normal circumstances.

 Only if you want to ruin your good knives.
-Always chop on a chopping board, its common sense.
+Using a chopping board is recommended.

 Most stains can be removed.
 Even oil stains can usually be removed using a poultice or paste that will draw out the oil from the stone.